 As we all know, in the Bible there are the following scriptures: “And after eight days again his disciples were within, and Thomas with them: then came Jesus, the doors being shut, and stood in the middle, and said, Peace be to you.
 Then said he to Thomas, Reach here your finger, and behold my hands; and reach here your hand, and thrust it into my side: and be not faithless, but believing.
 And Thomas answered and said to him, My LORD and my God.
 Jesus said to him, Thomas, because you have seen me, you have believed: blessed are they that have not seen, and yet have believed” (John 20:26-29).

 Faced with increasingly serious disasters now, we can no longer cope with them.
 Instead, we can only kneel down on the street and pray to God, begging for God to save us from disasters.
 Do you know, besides prayer, what else we can do to obtain God’s salvation amidst disasters?

 What does it mean to be the pure in heart?
-Why should we be the pure in heart?
+Why should we be pure in heart?
 What should we do to be counted as people who are pure in heart?
-These questions are all very important to us, because only by being the pure in heart, can we welcome the Lord’s return, see Him and hear His voice in the last days, and thus have the opportunity to be saved by Him.
+These questions are all very important to us, because only when we act as people with pure hearts, can we welcome the Lord’s return, see Him and hear His voice in the last days, and thus have the opportunity to be saved by Him.

 Now let’s study the Bible together, and see during the period of the Lord Jesus’ work which people accepted the Lord Jesus with a pure heart and which people lost the salvation of the Lord because they didn’t have a pure heart.